by Teri Woodhull

 I want accurate and understandable research information to be available to all women with ovarian cancer, their families and caregivers.

 That’s why XRAY-Ovarian Cancer, a program that helps the average person interpret new ovarian cancer research, is so valuable.
 XRAY stands for “eXamining the Relevance of Articles for You.”
-The program was initially funded by the CDC to cover breast cancer topics in the news particularly relevant to young woman with breast cancer.
+The program was initially funded by the CDC to cover breast cancer topics in the news particularly relevant to young women with breast cancer.
 Recently, the program was expanded to focus on information for those facing metastatic breast cancer.
 Now XRAY-Ovarian Cancer will look behind media headlines to bring reliable information and reviews of ovarian cancer research; provide plain language, in-depth summaries and links to clinical trials; summarize current guidelines and rate how well the media covered each topic.
 The first study covered by XRAY-Ovarian Cancer is the PRIMA trial.

 This trial looked at using the PARP inhibitor niraparib (Zejula) as maintenance therapy for women who were newly diagnosed with ovarian cancer.
 I was on niraparib for maintenance through a clinical trial when my ovarian cancer first returned in 2015.
 The medication stabilized the disease for three wonderful years and, based on the results of this trial, it was approved in 2017 as a maintenance option for women with recurrent ovarian cancer.